chartmann1590/discord-summarizer/README.md

 2. **"Cannot connect to Ollama"**:
    - Verify Ollama is running (`ollama list`)
    - Check the URL is correct
-   - Ensure the model is downloaded
+   - Click "Load Models" to verify connection and see available models

 3. **No messages being fetched**:
    - Verify you have access to the channels
    - Check channel IDs are correct
    - Ensure there are new messages since last check

+4. **Timezone not showing correctly**:
+   - Make sure pytz is installed (`pip install pytz`)
+   - Check your timezone selection in configuration

 ### Logs

+- Application logs to stdout
+- Docker logs: `docker-compose logs -f`
-The application logs to stdout.
-Check console output for detailed error messages.
+- Check console output for detailed error messages

 ## Contributing